belozersky321/PhyloBench/README.md

 `python2.7 ../Scripts/blast_ort.py AC > blast_ort.log`

+Copy the file `stable.py` to the directory "Scripts".
-Run `muscle.sh` (if necessary, change the first line of this script).
+If necessary, change the first line of `muscle.sh` (specify the actual path to the Python 2.7 interpreter).
+Run `muscle.sh`:

 `bash ../Scripts/muscle.sh`